What happens to your pension when you die?

 If it looks like that annuity will continue after you pass on, the annual payment is likely to be reduced by the provider.

 Pension vs. ISA: Which is better in death?

-So if you’re wanting to look after your family financially when you’re gone – particularly, perhaps, your spouse who will need the most help – should you have most of your money in pensions or in ISAs?
-There are pros and cons to both.
+So if you’re wanting to look after your family financially when you’re gone – particularly a spouse or someone who will need the most help, the question is whether you should have most of your money in pensions or ISAs?
+Well, there are pros and cons to both.

 Benefits of ISAs

 If you have a surviving spouse or partner, they'll automatically inherit a one-off additional ISA allowance from you.

 - Your ISA can continue to grow tax-free for up to three years after you die while the estate is being processed.
 This is known as a ‘continuing ISA’.

 - You can leave your ISA to anyone.
 However, if your estate is worth more than £325,000, it will be liable to Inheritance Tax at 40% like any other asset.